 Cold rolled steel starts out with a similar set of processes to Hot Rolled Steel, being heated to extremely high temperatures before being left to cool at room temperature – however with cold rolled steel, it is processed further in cold reduction mills by being rolled again, below its recrystallisation temperature.

-Cold rolled steels are typically harder than hot rolled steels.
+They are typically harder than hot rolled steels.
 Due to being shaped at lower temperatures, cold rolled steels hardness and resistance against tension breaking and deformation are all increased by work hardening – also known as strain hardening and cold working, which means the strengthening of a metal by plastic deformation (the permanent distortion which occurs as a result of a material being subjected to bending, compressive, tensile or torsion/twisting stresses which surpasses the yield strength of the material, causing it to compress, elongate or twist etc.).

 Common applications of cold rolled steel include aerospace structures, home appliances, metal furniture and structural components where a higher tensile strength is required.